What is functional

 What is a functional medicine practitioner?

-Is a naturopath the same as a functional medicine doctor?
+Is a naturopath the same as a functional medicine practitioner?

 If you’re a GP or naturopath and want to be a functional medicine practitioner, find out how to become a functional medicine practitioner.